 Targeted cancer therapy uses drugs or other substances that block the growth and spread of cancer by interfering with specific molecules involved in cancer growth and progression.
-A targeted drug may be used to treat patients with advanced HCC.
-This drug targets cancers by stopping them from growing their own blood vessels.
+There are a few targeted drugs available to treat liver cancer.
+These drugs targets cancers by stopping them from growing their own blood vessels.
 As cancer cells need a blood supply to bring nutrients and oxygen, this drug may therefore limit the cancer’s ability to develop.
-Indeed, this drug has been demonstrated in two large clinical studies to prolong survival in patients with advanced HCC, compared with supportive care alone.
-This drug is a tablet that is usually taken twice a day.
-Side effects include diarrhoea, tiredness, feeling sick and high blood pressure.
+Indeed, these drugs has been demonstrated in large clinical studies to prolong survival in patients with advanced HCC, compared with supportive care alone.

 Radiotherapy uses high-energy rays to destroy cancer cells or keep them from growing.
 External radiotherapy uses a machine outside the body the deliver radiation towards the cancer.
 Such treatment is not often used to treat HCC because the liver cannot take very high doses of radiation.
 It may however be used to relieve pain, for example, in patients whose cancer has spread to the bone.
 Alternatively, internal radiation uses a radioactive substance delivered selectively to the cancer via a major blood vessel that carries blood to the liver (hepatic artery).